Make Money from Upcycling Case Studies discussed by Eco Solutions

 - Use an effective paint stripper rather than sanding a piece of furniture as it is much quicker and not as messy.
 Eco Solutions Paint & Varnish Remover is a quick and easy product to use to effectively remove; lead-based paints, oil-based paints, solvent-based paints, water-based paints & emulsions, polyurethane’s, stains, varnishes, waxes, fire-resistant paints and rust-preventative surface coatings.
 It can be used to strip back hard and softwood, marble, stone, brick, concrete, plaster, ceramic tiles, GRP, aluminium, brass, cast iron and other soft metals and it doesn’t damage the surface.
 It is a water-based, non-toxic, powerful solution that you paint on, leave for 20 minutes plus and then wipes away to leave you with your original surface.

-- Paint might hide a multitude of sins but if your furniture has holes, dents, scratches or peeling paint these will be visible when painted over so always giving it a light sand before you add your finish product
+- Paint might hide a multitude of sins but if your furniture has holes, dents, scratches or peeling paint these will be visible when painted over so always giving it a light sand before you add your finished product

 - Always use good quality brushes which won’t lose the bristles and dry into your newly painted furniture.
 Clean them well after you have finished using them and you will be able to use them time and time again.
 A great tip is to wrap brushes in tinfoil whilst you are waiting for paint coats to dry which will keep the brush moist and then clean them as soon as you have finished so they are ready to use on your next project